DolicaAkelloEgwel/scnotes/patterns.md

 ```supercollider
 Pbind(\degree, 0).play;
 ```
-This plays the note middle C onces per second. `\degree` refers to scale degrees, and the number 0 means the first scale degree.
+This plays the note middle C once per second. `\degree` refers to scale degrees, and the number 0 means the first scale degree.

 White keys to the right or left of middle C can be selected by using positive or negative numbers.